LalleSX/4chan-x/README.md

     - [x] crx directory that can be loaded as an unpacked extension is created
   - [x] beta
   - [x] noupdate
-- [ ] run and debug
-- [ ] port updates made to 4chan-X made since this was forked
+- [x] port updates made to 4chan-X made since this was forked

 ## Other notes